The Wisconsin Indian Education Association invites you to Save the Date!

 There are two separate categories for vendors this year.
 The first is a “Selling Vendor” and the second is a “Resource Vendor.”
 A “Selling Vendor” is an individual or group that is selling arts, crafts or other products for profit.
 A “Resource Vendor” is an individual or group that offer information or resources free of charge.

 This year’s venue, The Waters of Minocqua, offers attractive amenities and comfortable accommodations, whether you’re setting up a single table or full booth.
 Space is limited and requests are granted on a first-come, first-served basis.
-Vendor registration has been extended and closes April 16th!
+Vendor registration has closed.

 If you are interested in advertising or selling your goods or services at the conference, please fill out and send the completed 2017 Conference Vendor Registration Form along with your check or money order (payments should be made out to the Wisconsin Indian Education Association) to: